 However, when the early outcome of the vote showed a huge lead from opposition groups, the government delayed finalizing the count and responded to protests with a heavy-handed approach.
 An independent study of the post-election violence by an Ethiopian judge showed the shooting, beating and strangling of almost 200 people, including 40 teenagers.
 The government also arbitrarily arrested protesters, with police records showing the detention of 20,000 people during the anti-government protests.

-“Sports gives you a platform, an opportunity to be heard if people are being ignored elsewhere,” says Lilesa.
 When Oromo citizens started demanding justice and demonstrating in Lilesa’s hometown in Jeldu district, the police came to arrest them en masse.
 Lilesa said that during the day they could be careful about their movements, but at night, under the cloak of the dark, they would go hiding among the unharvested crops.

 “This all made an impression on me,” Lilesa told Quartz.
 “I realized no one was safe.”